Associate Professor of Modern Chinese; Fellow of Wadham College

 Editorial and advisory boards

-- Editorial board, Taiwan in Comparative Perspective, 2008-
+- Editorial boards, Taiwan in Comparative Perspective, 2008-; International Journal of Taiwan Studies, 2018-